As an Amazon Associate I earn from qualifying purchases.

 You will need arborio, vialone nano, or carnaroli rice for this dish, and if you happen to have access to all three, go for the vialone nano — it’s the rice most Italian cooks use for a seafood or crab risotto.
 I’ve seen it in some supermarkets, and in most Italian groceries.
 Spanish bomba rice works well, too.

-I urge you to make the stock for the rice.
+I urge you to make the seafood stock for the rice.
 It is a zillion times better than using store-bought stock, and it comes together pretty quickly.
 I feel so strongly about this that if you can’t make your own fish or seafood stock for this, I recommend chicken or vegetable stock, not a store-bought seafood stock — most are overly fishy.

 As a side note, I have a pretty spectacular recipe for fish risotto that I cribbed from an Italian language cookbook from Venice, as well as a pretty shrimp risotto with saffron.
 You can find more than a dozen risotto recipes for fish and seafood, mushrooms and vegetables here.

 - 2 cups risotto rice